Watermelon

 3. Share the watermelon with the children, and have them save some of the seeds in a container/or on a paper towel.

-4. Use the masking tape or chalk for the standing behind line.
+4. Use the masking tape or chalk to create a starting line that must be stood behind when spitting seeds.

 5. Have each student spit a seed, measure and collect the data.